 Several drugs were approved by the FDA for use in medically-assisted therapy (MAT).
 For example, buprenorphine and methadone are used for opioid detox while acamprosate, disulfiram, and naltrexone are commonly used for alcohol detox.
 These drugs help curb cravings and block the effects of drugs and alcohol on the brain if they are used in the future.

-Physical and psychological withdrawal symptoms will develop during an alcohol or drug detox.
+Physical and psychological withdrawal symptoms will develop during an alcohol or drug detox in Los Angeles.
 These side effects occur when a person abruptly reduces or stops using drugs or alcohol after using it frequently over a long period of time.
 Withdrawal symptoms and timeline vary from one person to another and depend on the type of substance or substances (polydrug abuse) involved.

 Symptoms typically develop several hours after taking the last dose.
 The level of addiction, the method of use, your own biological and psychological makeup, and the presence of underlying mental disorders all influence how your brain reacts when the substance begins to leave your system.